 Copies of by-laws will be kept current and posted on the BMHA website.

-As early as possible in each hockey season, the Board shall arrange to meet with the Coaches,
+As early as possible in each hockey season, the Board Shall arrange to meet with the Coaches,

 Assistant Coaches and Managers as a group.
-This meeting shall be chaired by either the President or Vice President.
+This meeting Shall be chaired by either the President or Vice President.
 The agenda for this meeting will include, but not necessarily be restricted to:

 Welcome and introductions of board;

-Discussion of the CHA rule book and the SHA handbook;
+Discussion of the CHA rule book and the HS handbook;

 Discussion of BMHA Constitution and Bylaws;